skip to Main Content

 When am I going to be paid?

-Once you get an unconditional offer from a University and send your maintenance loan application, Student Finance will then send you an entitlement letter with details about the amount you will get and the dates of the instalments.
+Once Student Finance accept your application they will send you an entitlement letter with details about the amount of funds you will get and payment dates.

-The instalments will be paid directly by Student Finance England straight into your bank account, usually at the start of each term.
+The funds are paid by Student Finance England directly to your bank account, usually at the start of each term.

-The payment dates of the Maintenance Loan in 2023/24 will be:
+The payment dates of the Maintenance Loan in the academic year 2024/25 are:

-• Studying in Scotland: on the 7th of each month.
+• In Scotland – on the 7th of each month.

-No matter how much you have borrowed, when and what you will repay will depend only on your income.
+No matter how much you have borrowed, when and how much you pay back to Student Finance will depend only on your income.
 Remember that you will only be accountable for repayments, after the conclusion of your studies.

 And, more specifically: